nitin22234/Health_Monitoring_System/README.md

 ## Documentation

-Detailed documentation on how the system operates, including sensor functionalities, data collection, and display mechanisms, can be found in the `Documentation` directory.
+Detailed documentation on how the system operates, including sensor functionalities, data collection, and display mechanisms, can be found in the data:text/txt;base64, directory.

 ## Contributing